 If you’re already having deliverability issues (emails going to spam), you may want to remove your oldest/riskiest inactives entirely without trying to reactivate them.
 If you haven’t been practicing good list hygiene, the risk of hitting a spam trap is just too high.

-Once you’ve have your segment, spend a little time thinking about why this group of people might not be opening/clicking anymore.
+Once you have your segment, spend a little time thinking about why this group of people might not be opening/clicking anymore.
 With a little digging, you may find some interesting patterns.
 Do emails from a certain channel tend to significantly underperform the rest of your subscribers?
-Use what your learn to adjust your strategy going forward.
+Use what you learn to adjust your strategy going forward.

 Some common reasons people lose interest in brand emails include:

-Not mobile-friendly - Did you know that 71.6% of consumers say they delete emails that don’t look good on mobile?
+- Not mobile-friendly - Did you know that 71.6% of consumers say they immediately delete emails that don’t look good on mobile without even reading them?
 Test emails on various mobile devices with different operating systems to check for mobile responsiveness.

 Subject line - Your subject line for a win-back email should be different from your regular emails.
 Clearly what you’ve been sending hasn’t been engaging for these customers.
 We need to catch their attention and create a sense of urgency.